The symptoms of viral gastroenteritis usually begin 24-48 hours after you are infected. This time is

-The incubation period for bacterial gastroenteritis can range from 12 hours to five days, depending on the bacterium responsible.
+The incubation period for bacterial gastroenteritis can range from 12 hours to 5 days, depending on the bacteria responsible.

-The most common symptom of gastroenteritis is repeated episodes of diarrhoea.
-Usually, loose and watery stools are passed three or more times within 24 hours.
+Repeated episodes of diarrhoea are the most common symptom of gastroenteritis.
+Loose, watery stools are usually passed three or more times within 24 hours.
 The stools may contain traces of blood and mucus.

 Other symptoms of gastroenteritis include:

 - stomach cramps

 - a high temperature (fever) of 38-39C (100.4-102.2F)

 Dehydration is where your body loses more fluid than you can take in.
 It is a very serious complication that can occur if fluid lost through vomiting and diarrhoea is not replaced.